-This bill would authorize an electric service provider to provide a nonprofit charitable organization, as defined, with free electrical service or service at a reduced rate.
+This bill would authorize an electric service provider to provide free electric commodity service to a nonprofit charitable organization, as defined, with free electrical service or service at a reduced rate specified.

-(2) The existing Public Utilities Act requires the commission pursuant to electrical restructuring, to authorize and facilitate direct transactions between electricity suppliers and retail end-use customers.
+(2) The existing Public Utilities Act requires the commission, pursuant to electrical restructuring, to authorize and facilitate direct transactions between electricity suppliers and retail end-use customers.
 However, other existing law suspends the right of retail end-use customers other than community aggregators, as defined, to acquire service from certain electricity suppliers, after a period of time to be determined by the commission, until the Department of Water Resources no longer supplies electricity under that law.
 Existing law requires a retail end-use customer electing to purchase electricity from a community choice aggregator to pay for certain Department of Water Resources costs and electrical corporation costs, as specified.

-This bill would establish an exception to the suspension of direct transactions limited to nonprofit charitable organizations.
-The bill would require a nonprofit charitable organization that acquires electric service pursuant to this authorization to pay for certain Department of Water Resources costs and electrical corporation costs, as specified.
+This bill would-establish an exception to except from the suspension of direct transactions-limited to, electric commodity service that is donated to nonprofit charitable organizations.
+The bill, but would require a nonprofit charitable the organization that acquires electric service pursuant to this authorization to pay for certain Department of Water Resources costs and electrical corporation costs, as specified.